tmorse305/udi-mqtt-pg3x/POLYGLOT_CONFIG.md

  2. You will need to define the following custom parameters:
 	 - `mqtt_server` - defaults to 'localhost'
-	 - `mqtt_port` - defaults to 1883, the example in the thread uses 1884
+	 - `mqtt_port` - defaults to 1884, (Do not change, if you're using the default MQTT Broker in PG3x)
-	 - `mqtt_user` - username for the MQTT broker
+	 - `mqtt_user` - username for the MQTT broker  (Not used in default MQTT Broker in PG3x)
-	 - `mqtt_password` - MQTT user's password
+	 - `mqtt_password` - MQTT user's password  (Not used in default MQTT Broker in PG3x)
 	 - `devfile` - Alternative to `devlist` option below - use the yaml file instead, start with `devices:` and then same syntax
 	 - `devlist` - You will need to put a JSON list of all your Sonoff devices and topics they listen to, for example:
 		- `[  {"id":  "sonoff1",  "type":  "switch",  "status_topic":  "stat/sonoff1/POWER",  "cmd_topic":  "cmnd/sonoff1/power"},  {"id":  "sonoff2",  "type":  "switch",  "status_topic":  "stat/sonoff2/POWER",  "cmd_topic":  "cmnd/sonoff2/power"}  ]`